educacion-salud-mental/repositorio-esm/README.md

 │                         proyecto.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries ├── pipelines          <- Data processing pipelines or trained and serialized models ├── evaluetion         <- Model evaluations, metrics, and reports │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         salud_mental-educacion and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │